portainer/portainer-docs/user/kubernetes/applications/inspect.md

 * [Editing the application](edit.md).
 * Edit the [Git settings](manifest/create.md#repository).
-* Scale the application (Business Edition only).
+* Scale the application.
 * Pull and redeploy.
-* Perform a rolling restart of the application (Business Edition only).
+* Perform a rolling restart of the application.
 * Redeploying the application (terminating all the services and recreating them).
 * Rolling the application back to a previous configuration.
 * Creating a [template](../templates/) from the application.